lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 the FIFO.
 Since they represent bytes, the low 2 bits indicate the offset within the 32-bit wide SRAM word.
-The pointers indicate the offset into the area described by the base and limit values, so the lower bits (11 bits in this case) of a pointer shall not exceed the size in bytes (4 * (limit address - base address)) reserved for the region (RXF or TXF) that the pointer is in.
-For instance, if FW sets RXFIFO depth to 128 (default value), it shall not update the read pointer outside the range 0x000 -  0x1FF (128*4 = 512Bytes) ignoring the phase bit, bit 11.
+The pointers indicate the offset into the area described by the base and limit values, so the lower bits (11 bits in this case) of a pointer should not exceed the size in bytes (4 * (limit address - base address)) reserved for the region (RXF or TXF) that the pointer is in.
+For instance, if FW sets RXFIFO depth to 128 (default value), it should not update the read pointer outside the range 0x000 -  0x1FF (128*4 = 512Bytes ignoring the phase bit, bit 11).

 {{% section2 Register Table }}